Episodic memory: Relationship to emotion

 The relationship between emotion and memory is complex, but generally, emotion tends to increase the likelihood that an event will be remembered later and that it will be remembered vividly.
 Flashbulb memory is one example of this.
 Flashbulb memory is event-specific, which consists of depictions of personal experiences.
-For example, saying “I remember seeing Grandma smile when I gave her the present”, or remembering the detailed events of the tragedy of 9/11.
-This idea of a flashbulb memory was proposed by R. Brown and Kulik (1977), in which they stated that this idea revolves around remembering an event or unexpected circumstance due to an emotional arousal.
-They referred to this memory as “photographic vividness”.
+For example, saying "I remember seeing Grandma smile when I gave her the present", or remembering the detailed events of the tragedy of 9/11.
+This idea of flashbulb memory was proposed by R. Brown and Kulik (1977), in which they stated that this idea revolves around remembering an event or unexpected circumstance due to emotional arousal.
+They referred to this memory as "photographic vividness".
 However, whether the vividness of the flashbulb memory is due to a virtual "flash" that occurs because of the emotional experience has been hotly contested.
 Flashbulb memories may occur because of our propensity to rehearse and retell those highly emotional events, which strengthens the memory.
 R. Brown and Kulik represented that these memories contain information that falls under the categories: place, ongoing activity, informant, own affect, and aftermath.
 Flashbulb memory is usually perceived as highly accurate and consistent over time and are presented with great confidence, even if sometimes they are inaccurate.
-Authors Brown, Kulik and Conway argued that these special memories involve the limbic system, specifically, the amygdala.
+Authors Brown, Kulik, and Conway argued that these special memories involve the limbic system, specifically, the amygdala.
 There is an abundancy of research that shows the amygdala involvement regarding retrieval of emotional memories, for example, research using brain imaging techniques.